Thierry-Santos/ProductApp/README.md

 - **Filter by Category:** Users can filter products by different categories.
 - **Sort by Price or Ratings:** Products can be sorted by price or user ratings.
 - **Product Details:** By clicking on a product, users are redirected to a new screen that contains more detailed information about the product.
+- **Push Notifications:** The app includes a local push notification feature, triggered by the app itself.
+- **Deep Link:** The app includes a deep link integration that opens the app to a specific product by the product id.
+- **Native Module:** The app includes a native module that allow the user to create a on hour event on the user app calendar.

 ## Requirements